 - All houses must be compliant by 1 January 2027

-Under the new legislation you will be required to have photo electric interlinked smoke alarms installed in bedrooms, hallways linking bedrooms and the egress path and on each level.
-A great way to ensure you comply with the new legislation is to get a free home visit by the fire department.
+Under the new smoke alarm legislation, you will be required to have photoelectric interlinked smoke alarms installed in bedrooms, hallways linking bedrooms and the egress path and on each level.
+A great way to ensure you comply with the new legislation is to get a free home visit from the fire department.
 They will come out and recommend the best installation for your particular situation, once this is done you can call Just-In Time Electrical to have your smoke alarms installed.
-You can either book on line here or call 13 7468.
+You can either book online here or call 13 7468.

-- Ionisation Smoke alarm – this alarm detects small particles and are therefore better at detecting rapid burning fires, however these detectors are also know to be the alarms that are set off by nuisance smoke eg. burnt toast.
-Under the new legislation these smoke alarms are NOT to be installed.
+- Ionisation Smoke alarm – this alarm detects small particles and is therefore better at detecting rapid burning fires, however, these detectors are also known to be the alarms that are set off by nuisance smoke eg. burnt toast.
+Under the new legislation, these smoke alarms are NOT to be installed.
 These smoke alarms do contain a small amount of radioactive material.

 - Battery operated with 9v replaceable battery